BrTarolg/ME414/README.md

 We strongly recommend you spend some of July and August before the course working through the following materials:

-* Garrett Grolemund and Hadley Wickham (2016) _R for Data Science_, O'Reilly Media, Chapters 1-3.
+* Garrett Grolemund and Hadley Wickham (2016) _R for Data Science_, O'Reilly Media.
 Note: Online version is available from the authors' page [here](http://r4ds.had.co.nz/index.html).
 * James et al. (2013) _An Introduction to Statistical Learning: With applications in R_, Springer, Chapters 1--2.
 Note: The book is available from the authors' page [here](http://www-bcf.usc.edu/~gareth/ISL/).

 If you start preparing for the course (with the above materials) using your own laptop, it may be more convenient for you to continue using it during the summer school.